oluwatosinolamilekan/task_managment/README.md

 While migrating the database, you need to serve the project with this command `php artisan serve`

-- After the laravel project get running make sure you run the python project also with `python app.py` in the python project project
+- After laravel project get running, move to the python project respository [click here](https://github.com/oluwatosinolamilekan/task_management_py) is running before performing any operation in the view/

 ## Features